ClementNerma/Rave/docs/books/hybrid.md

 #### About interfaces and traits

-* An **interface** is a list of members (without their body) a class must implement if it explicitly implements it, and is also a type that accepts thanks to cross-typing any class implementing (even implicitly) all its members
+* An **interface** is an array of members (without their body) a class must implement if it explicitly implements it, and is also a type that accepts thanks to cross-typing any class implementing (even implicitly) all its members
-* A **trait** is a list of members (eventually with their body) a class must implement if it explicitly implements it
+* A **trait** is an array of members (eventually with their body) a class must implement if it explicitly implements it

 #### About dictionaries

 * A **dictionnary** is the instance of a class child of `Dictionary` or of the `Dictionary` class itself ; it links keys with a type given by a template with values with a type given by a template
-* A **vector** is a dictionary with positive integer keys, and values with a type given by a template ; it's a list of elements
+* A **vector** is a dictionary with positive integer keys, and values with a type given by a template ; it's an array of elements
-* A **list** is a vector with a fixed size
+* A **array** is a vector with a fixed size
-* An **array** is a vector with a dynamic size
+* An **list** is a vector with a dynamic size

 #### About superoverloads